seniorly/sly-testing-exercise/README.md

 The concept of TwTrD is to make reading tweets easier on the eyes.
 No other distractions, just you and the feed.

-Have fun with this project

-The app is SSR'ed thanks to NextJS.

 The Menu
 --------